What does the pledge mean?

 Labour pitched GBE as a “publicly-owned company” that will deliver clean power by co-investing in “leading technologies” and supporting capital-intensive projects, and also said it would “deploy local energy production”.
 It has also stated the company will create jobs and support growth across the UK.

-It will do so by partnering with the private sector in wind, solar and nuclear energy—all of which are mature low-carbon technologies—and by investing in “less mature technologies” such as floating offshore wind and carbon capture.
+It aims to do so by partnering with the private sector in wind, solar and nuclear energy—all of which are mature low-carbon technologies—and by investing in “less mature technologies” such as floating offshore wind and carbon capture.

 What progress has been made?